-- The SA will have authority over matters concerning the internal operation and maintenance of the SA and its committees, including the proposal of amendments to the SA Charter and creation of bylaws and procedures for the SA.
-1.3Section 2: Welfare of Student-Community Actions of the AssemblyThe SA will have the authority and the responsibility to examine any matters which involve the interests or concern the welfare of the student community and to make proposals concerning those issues to the appropriate officers or decision-making bodies of the University.
-Bylaw 1.3.a
+- The SA will have authority over matters concerning the internal operation and maintenance of the SA and its committees, including the proposal of amendments to the SA Charter and ereation of bylaws and procedures for the SA.
+1.3Section 2: Welfare of Student-Community Actions of the Assembly The SA will have the authority and the responsibility to examine any matters which involve the interests or concern the welfare of the student community and to make proposals concerning those issues to the appropriate officers or decision-making bodies of the University.
+Bylaw 1.3.a part to be in the object section

-- A) Pursuant to the legislative authority and responsibilities of the SA the five principal actions of the Assembly are anticipated.
+- A) Pursuant to the legislative authority and responsibilities of the SA the fivesix principal actions of the Assembly are anticipated.
 These forms of action are:

 - 1. legislation,

-- 2. investigation,
+- 2. internal policy resolution,

-- 3. recommendation,
+- 3. investigation,

-- 4. Sense-of-the-Body Resolutions,
+- 4. recommendation,